Psilocybe makarorae P.R. Johnst. & P.K. Buchanan

 A yellow-brown species found on fallen wood in beech and mixed podocarp-broadleaf forests.
 The cap diam. is up to 50 mm and is faintly striate towards the margin.

-Until recently this was known as Weraroa novaezelandiae
+This was previously known as Weraroa novaezelandiae

 An irregular roundish head which is a pale blue-grey colour and about 10–30 mm diameter.